AlaskaAirlines/auro-select/demo/apiExamples.md

 ### Extract value

-The following example illustrates how a user may query the `.value` of the `auro-menu` element.
+The following example illustrates how a user may query the `element.value` or `element.optionSelected` for the current value or complete option object that is selected.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/valueExtraction.html) -->